awsdocs/amazon-dynamodb-developer-guide/doc_source/AutoScaling.Console.md

 1. On the **Create DynamoDB table** page, enter a **Table name** and **Primary key** details\.

-1. If you see the following message, then your AWS account does not currently have the *DynamoDBAutoscaleRole*:
-![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)

-   In this case, do the following:
+1. Ensure that **Use default settings** is selected\. \(Your AWS account already has *AWSServiceRoleForApplicationAutoScaling\_DynamoDBTable*\.\)

+    Otherwise, for custom settings:

    1. Deselect **Use default settings**\.

-   1. In the **Auto scaling** section, ensure that **New role: DynamoDBAutoscaleRole** is selected\.
+   1. In the **Auto scaling** section, set the parameter settings and ensure that `AWSServiceRoleForApplicationAutoScaling_DynamoDBTable` is selected\.

-   Otherwise, simply ensure that **Use default settings** is selected\. \(Your AWS account already has *DynamoDBAutoscaleRole*\.\)

 1. When the settings are as you want them, choose **Create**\.
-Your table will be created with default auto scaling parameters\.
+Your table will be created with the auto scaling parameters\.

 ## Enabling DynamoDB Auto Scaling on Existing Tables<a name="AutoScaling.Console.ExistingTable"></a>

 **Note**
-DynamoDB auto scaling requires the presence of a role \(*DynamoDBAutoscaleRole*\) that performs auto scaling actions on your behalf\.
-The DynamoDB console will create the role for you when you create a new table with auto scaling for the first time\.
+DynamoDB auto scaling requires the presence of a service linked role \(*AWSServiceRoleForApplicationAutoScaling\_DynamoDBTable*\) that performs auto scaling actions on your behalf\.
+This role is created automatically for you\.
+For more information, see [Service\-Linked Roles for Application Auto Scaling](https://docs.aws.amazon.com/autoscaling/application/userguide/application-autoscaling-service-linked-roles.html)\.
 If you have never used DynamoDB auto scaling before, see [Creating a New Table with Auto Scaling Enabled](#AutoScaling.Console.NewTable)\.
-The DynamoDB console creates *DynamoDBAutoscaleRole* automatically, when you create a new table with auto scaling for the first time\.

 To enable DynamoDB auto scaling for an existing table, do the following: